ramazangenis02/rock-paper-scissors/README.md

-This project to created using javascript.
+A simple rock paper scissors game to created using javascript.